Around the Globe

 - Izzy

-Before I get started, some European Union trivia question
+Before I get started, some European Union trivia questions:

 - How many stars are on the E.U. flag?